Flood Watch issued for Mendocino Coast, Northeastern Mendocino Interior by NWS - NewsBreak

 Winter Weather Advisory issued for Southern Trinity by NWS

-Effective: 2022-12-28 22:06:00 PST Expires: 2022-12-29 10:00:00 PST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
+Effective: 2022-12-29 05:33:00 PST Expires: 2022-12-29 10:00:00 PST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
 The latest road conditions for the state of California can be obtained by calling 1-800-GAS-ROAD.
-Target Area: Southern Trinity WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL 10 AM PST THURSDAY ABOVE 3500 FEET * WHAT...Wet snow above 3500 feet.
-Total snow accumulations of 2 to 4 inches.
-Winds gusting as high as 35 mph. * WHERE...Southern Trinity County.
-This includes South Fork Mountain and other high elevation areas east of there on Highway 36. * WHEN...Until 10 AM PST Thursday. * IMPACTS...Travel could be very difficult.
+Target Area: Southern Trinity WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL 10 AM PST THIS MORNING ABOVE 3500 FEET * WHAT...Wet snow above 3500 feet.
+Additional snow accumulations of up to 3 inches. * WHERE...Southern Trinity County.
+This includes the higher passes on Hwy 3 and 36. * WHEN...Until 10 AM PST this morning. * IMPACTS...Plan on slippery road conditions.
 The hazardous conditions could impact the morning commute.

 Comments / 0